KylerAKAnderson/muver/docs/manual.md

 * `-p, --processes INTEGER`

   Number of processes/threads to allocate to muver and its dependencies (default 1)

 * `--excluded_regions PATH`

   Path to a BED file specifying genomic regions to ignore during mutation calling.

 * `--fwer FLOAT`

   Rate at which to control family-wise error.

 * `--max_records`

   Maximum number of reads to store in memory when sorting BAM files (default = 1,000,000).
 This value is passed to picard as the parameter 'MAX_RECORDS_IN_RAM', and requires approximately 2 GB of memory per million, multiplied by the count of samples or the number of simultaneous processes/threads specified with '-p', whichever is lower.
 This value should be modified when any input FASTQ pair contains more than 1 billion reads, to prevent picard from opening more temporary files than the system will allow.
 This file limit is typically 1024, and can be queried by running the following command: 'ulimit -n'.
 This parameter should be set no lower than (Maximum Read Count / Limit).
 In some cases, the limit may be increased to allow reduced memory usage.
 The maximum value may be queried using 'ulimit -Hn'.

+* `--clear_tmps`

+  Whether to clear temporary files and serialize the sample information after running the pipe_line.
+Valid options include 'Yes' (or 'Y'), 'On_Success' (or 'S', this is the Default), and 'No' (or 'N'). '(Y)es' will delete any temporary files even if the run ends in an error whereas 'On_(S)uccess' only deletes them if the run ends successfully. '(N)o' will always leave behind all temporary files.

+This behavior is to be used in conjunction with the `--stage` option to resume the pipeline from intermediate stages for manual interventions or interrupted runs.

+* `--old_filter`

+  A True or False value indicating whether to use v0.1.0 depth distribution calculations and depth filtering techniques.

+* `--dcmodule`

+  The name of an alternative module to use for correcting the depth profiles in preparation for CNV calling. *By default, a correction procedure somewhat specific to the lab developing MuVer is used.* To turn off all depth correction, pass --dcmodule=''.

+  To provide custom depth correction, specify the module name and make sure it is importable from the working directory.
+The module must have a correct_depths function that takes as arguments (in the given order): a dictionary of the depth profiles (by track name of the `REFERENCE_ASSEMBLY`), the sample name, the ploidy (as given in `FASTQ_LIST`), and an output folder used to convey the experiment directory.

+* `--stage`

+  Allows the pipeline to begin at intermediate steps.
+Run a set of samples without this option before attempting to use it.
+Temporary files and sample information may be serialized (see the `--clear_tmps` option) for a given run.
+Providing a non-zero value for the stage instructs MuVer to load the serialized information and use the previous temporary files.
+Follow the integer codes next to the names of stages in the ouput to indicate the desired entry point.
+Starting later than the last successful stage produces behavior that is left undefined and is therefore unsupported.

 #### Arguments
 * `REFERENCE_ASSEMBLY`